Episode 1677 - Tom Scharpling

 the idea of freeing me up from the podcast and also having the special done and having this time, I would like to see where my creativity can go, you know, untethered to me, which is why I'm going to focus on getting the movie made from Sam's book and try other stuff.

-You know, I just, I'm a comic by nature and by profession, but
+You know, I just, I'm a comic by

-Well, you're a jealous comic
+Well, you're a, you're a jealous comic

 because you're a complete failure.

-So, of course, you're looking up at all these great men who've accomplished all these things.
+So, of course, you're looking up at all these great men who have accomplished all these things.
+And you've just been

 in the sucking shadows.